-Get the structure of a MySQL table in PHP (PDO).
+How to get the structure of a MySQL table in PHP.

-In this tutorial, I will be showing you how to get the structure / column details of a MySQL table using PHP’s PDO object.
+This tutorial will show you how to get the structure of a MySQL table using PHP.

 define('MYSQL_SERVER', 'localhost');